Gothenburg In One Day With Kids

 Lunch in Gothenburg

 For some reason, Mrs T got an injection of energy after the giant bun, smoothie and whatever else my husband had purchased for lunch.
-She was going to need.
+She was going to need to run off the excess sugar.
 In our sights was the nearby fortress, Skansen Kronen at the top of a steep hill.
 Mrs T bounded up while Paul got a decent bit of exercise pushing up the pram.

 Fortress, Gothenburg